Realm (video game)

 Realm is a platform video game with shooting elements that was released exclusively for the Super Nintendo Entertainment System in 1996.

-Story
+Gameplay and premise

 Realms takes place in the year 5069, with the player in control of a young Biomech cyborg.
 An alien invasion has devastated the entire planet of Earth, killing almost every human being and devastating its cities.
 Earth's last hope is a cyborg that travels through five levels (realms) to defeat the enemies with laser weapons and other Space Age guns and save what is left of humanity.

 Reception

-This game was released near the end of the Super NES' lifetime.
-It was reviewed in the September 1996 issue of Nintendo Power - an issue that essentially previewed games that were going to be released in the fourth quarter of that year (up to and including some Christmas releases).
-A future-themed issue of the same magazine would review this game, giving it average marks in fields like graphics, overall game play, and its overall fun factor.
-While he criticized the animation and music, Captain Cameron of GamePro gave the game a generally laudatory review, particular noting its hefty challenge, imaginative settings, and colorful, detailed graphics.
-He summarized, "Unheralded and unexpected, Realm is one of the season's better SNES games ... a well-crafted throwback to Gunstar Heroes-style gameplay that will deliver a much-needed blast of excitement to bored SNES owners."
+Realm received average reviews.
+Nintendo Power commended the game's challenge and graphics, but considered the lack of a save function and unbalanced difficulty to be negatives.
+Electronic Gaming Monthly highlighted the game's weaponry and bosses, but found the gameplay to be a bit simplistic.
+GamePro's Captain Cameron commented positively on the game's hefty challenge, imaginative settings, and colorful graphics, but criticized the animations and music.